-The pharmacy was located on the main street of Crewkerne.
-A large retail area led to a healthcare counter, and a galley style dispensary.
+The pharmacy was located on the main street of a small town.
+A retail area led to a healthcare counter, and through to a small dispensary.
+To the rear of the dispensary was a room housing small kitchen and the lavatory.
 A consultation room was available on the shop floor.
 The room was soundproof and conversations could not be overheard.
 The consultation room was unlocked when not in use, but no confidential information was stored in the consultation room.
-Upstairs was a large stock room, an office and staff facilities.

-The dispensary was of an adequate size.
-There were dedicated areas for dispensing and checking.
+The dispensary was of an adequate size but had very limited bench space for the assembly of prescriptions.
+There was a dedicated area for checking.
+As there was nowhere to store the crates that medicines were delivered in, these were stacked neatly in the middle of the dispensary.
 Medicines were stored on the shelves in a generic and alphabetical manner.
 Shelves would be cleaned when the date checking was carried out.
 The ambient temperature was suitable for the storage of medicines.
-The lighting throughout the store was generally appropriate for the delivery of pharmacy services.
-But the inspector felt the lighting level was low and made the large shop feel dark.
-The staff reported that they had received no complaints from the public about the lighting.
+The lighting throughout the store was appropriate for the delivery of pharmacy services.
 Cleaning was undertaken by pharmacy staff and the pharmacy was clean on the day of the inspection.
-The pharmacy was well maintained.
-But there were several areas of the pharmacy where the laminate flooring was in a state of disrepair and was secured using tape.
+The benches were clear of clutter.

-Principle 4 - Services ✓ Standards met
+Principle 4 - Services Standards met